timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-4.md

 If the characters return the broken statue (or, at the very least, its second head) to Stonespeaker Hgraam, he gives them an emerald worth 500 gp as a reward, as well as his promise to vouch for them in anything they seek to accomplish in Gracklstugh.

 Narrak has a key around his neck that opens the lock on the iron chest, which can also be picked with thieves' tools and a successful DC 17 Dexterity check.
-The chest contains a jar of <fetch-data type="item">Keoghtom's ointment</fetch-data> and a small leather bag containing 45 gp and 15 sp.
+The chest contains a jar of <wc-fetch type="item">Keoghtom's ointment</wc-fetch> and a small leather bag containing 45 gp and 15 sp.

 The books have pages made from trillimac caps (see "**area Fungi of the Underdark**" in chapter 2).
 They contain the mad scribblings of Narrak and his fellow derro savants.
 A character proficient in Arcana, Investigation, or Religion can spend 8 hours poring through them; subtract 1d4 hours if the character reads Dwarvish.
 At the end of this time, the character knows that the books outline two rituals: one that causes a one-headed creature to sprout a second head, and another that allows the grafting of a severed head onto a living creature.
 The notes fail to mention that the ritual's caster must be suffering from some form of madness to perform either ritual successfully.